 Mark Block and Area in Windows Terminal

-in addition to the ability to mark a character, a word and lines, windows terminal also provides to mark a block
+In addition to the ability to mark a character, a word and lines, windows terminal also provides to mark a block.

 A marking mode that can be particularly useful for tabular work.
 It is allowed to mark and edit information that is directly adjacent to each other, without including the entire lines in the marking and editing.